Scarlet Badis and other Nano fish are an exciting, underappreciated segment of the aquarium hobby.

 An alternative approach that many Badis keepers favor is to keep a large colony of Scarlet Badis.
 Much like African Cichlid tanks, this ensures the aggression is spread out.
 This prevents any one fish from becoming too dominant or any one male from becoming too abused.

 In this case, we want 6-10 Scarlet Badis, with at least 4 of them being males.
-Your tank should be at least 20 gallons in size to ensure they still have space to form their territories.
+Your tank should be at least 20 gallons in size.
+Larger tanks ensure they still have space to form their territories.

 Personally, I prefer giving the males plenty of space.
 But considering how small their bioload is and how beautiful they are, you may decide you want a good-sized group!